hora/politics-of-tech-workshop/research-topics/tech-companies-decide-who-deserves-empathy/README.md

 # Tech companies decide who deserves empathy – Worksheet

-You have 60 minutes _including a ten minute break._ ZZZ questions.
+You have 60 minutes _including a ten minute break._ 4 questions.
 As a group, decide when in the 60 minutes you want to take your break.

 Assign one member of your group as note taker, and another as presenter.